History of NCAA basketball championships (Philippines) in Timeline

 In 2021, NCAA Season 97 was postponed to early 2022 due to the effects of the COVID-19 pandemic, and the juniors' tournament was cancelled.

-In 2021, the NCAA championship was interrupted due to the COVID-19 pandemic.
+In 2021, the NCAA championship was still interrupted due to the COVID-19 pandemic.

 2021: Special Tournament Format

-In 2021, the tournament, held in early 2022, used a special format with only one round of eliminations, a play-in tournament for teams finishing third to sixth, and then the regular Final Four format.
+The 2021 NCAA tournament, which was held in early 2022, featured a special format with one round of eliminations and a play-in tournament for teams finishing third to sixth, followed by the regular Final Four format.

-In early 2022, NCAA Season 97, initially planned for 2021, was held after being postponed due to the COVID-19 pandemic, leading to the cancellation of the juniors' tournament.
-Later in 2022, the men's tournament of NCAA Season 98 took place from September to December, with the juniors' tournament following from January to March.
+In 2022, NCAA Season 97's men's tournament, postponed from 2021, was played early in the year, while the juniors' tournament was cancelled.
+The men's tournament of NCAA Season 98 was then played from September to December, and the juniors' tournament from January to March.

 2023: Schools with Double Championship

-As of 2023, only seven schools have achieved the double championship in the NCAA.
+As of 2023, only seven schools were able to win the double championship.

-From 1997 to 2024, NCAA member schools have participated in a double round elimination tournament, where teams play each other twice.
-The top four teams advance to the crossover semifinals, known as the Final Four.
+From 1997 to 2024, all member schools have been participating in a double round elimination tournament, leading to the Final Four.

 2025: Reversion to Concurrent Tournaments

-In 2025, for NCAA Season 101, the NCAA reverted back to holding both the men's and juniors' tournaments concurrently.
+In 2025, NCAA Season 101 reverted back to holding both the men's and juniors' tournaments concurrently.

-In 2025, the NCAA announced a modification to the overall format of both the men's and juniors' tournaments in response to Metro Manila hosting the 2025 FIVB Men's Volleyball World Championship, which caused the NCAA to delay the opening in October rather than the usual September due to venue availability.
+In 2025, the NCAA announced a modification of the overall format of both the men's and juniors' tournaments in response of Metro Manila hosting the 2025 FIVB Men's Volleyball World Championship.

 2027: Evaluation of Current Format

-Currently, the NCAA's format is in a three-year trial period until Season 103 (2027–28) to evaluate its long-term viability, and a decision will be made on whether it becomes a permanent fixture.
+The current format is in a three-year trial period that will be used until Season 103 (2027–28) to evaluate its long-term viability.